benschw/benschw.github.io/_drafts/consul-with-puppet.markdown

 There's more to it then that, but including installing the demo jar and its init scripts for our example, it's pretty straight forward.
 Take a look at [the code](https://github.com/benschw/consul-cluster-puppet/tree/master/puppet).

 The three files `app.pp`, `server.pp`, and `webui.pp` represent the three roles our various nodes fulfill.
 The consul server agents are all "servers", the consul web ui is a "webui," and all of our spring apps (both the demo and the foo services) are "apps."

-Since our goal was to make the redundant copies (extra foos and server agents) first class citizens, it makes sense that there is no differences in how we provision them.
+Since our goal is to make the redundant copies (duplicate instances of "foo" and "server") as well as the details for discovering their addresses (the distinctions between "demo" and "foo" nodes) generic, it makes sense that there is no differences in how we provision them.

 ## Moving On